 The Pathway Co-ordinator Dr Richard Marsden said: “All of us who work on Exploring the Past are incredibly proud to be involved in it and with the students who study it.
 This year another group of adults from a wide range of backgrounds are progressing onto degrees.
 Their achievement really shows that hard work and enthusiasm does pay off.”

-The Cardiff Centre for Lifelong Learning currently offers another five Pathways, including: Accounting and Finance; Business and Management; Modern Languages or Translation; and Social Sciences.
+Continuing & Professional Education currently offers another five Pathways, including: Accounting and Finance; Business and Management; Modern Languages or Translation; and Social Sciences.
 Two new pathways we will be added to the programme in January, leading to degrees in English Literature, English Language, Philosophy and Journalism.